Gweaton/just-jam/README.md

 - Minimum viable product in 3 days
 - Clear understanding of what our app was throughout
 - Learnt new frameworks and languages and about no SQL databases
+- Regular communication, daily standups and retros
 - Dividing up tasks fairly and ensuring everyone had an understanding of all parts of the project
+- Using web sockets to enable chat messaging in real time
+- Having lots of fun